 I wonder what bias for action means, but I do not ask Spivey.

 A week goes by.
-It is grueling, soul-deadening work.
+The monotony makes the job grueling.
 Many people quit after a few days because there are much easier ways to make not very much money.
 I am glad it is not summer: the winter is probably the best time of year to be humping around in a warehouse, boxing up Stephen King novels for people.

 I try many more times to talk to Kathy Jane, but she is very good at evading me.
 I get the sense that she does not care much for the seasonal help.
 Seasonal employees probably don’t make good allies.
 She needs to seem above us in order to maintain her position in the Amazon hierarchy.